 Once a manager recognizes these greater duties, they transcend into a world-class business leader.
 The only thing stopping them from success is time management and their ability to execute.

 How on Earth am I supposed to manage all that while driving profits for my business?
 This is where your business environment can quickly feel like a storm.

-It’s incredibly important to identify operational inefficiencies now and in the future of your business.
-It doesn’t mean managers need to spend dozens of hours constructing the perfect solution, rather they should do a quick self-assessment and ask “will this solution still be used three-months down the road?”
+As a leader, it’s incredibly important to identify operational inefficiencies now and in the future of your business.
+It doesn’t mean managers need to spend dozens of hours constructing the perfect solution.
+Rather they should do a quick self-assessment, asking “will this solution still be used three-months down the road?”

 Taking the time to produce formalized documents can save you time and headaches.

 There are a lot of moving parts in Sales Operations and sometimes the wrong information can slip.
 For example, if you don’t have a set-in-stone price, sales reps might sell products for a variety of prices.

 When sales teams are inconsistent with their communication or often discount the products they sell, consumers begin to develop opinions of the brand and management.
 Think of it like body language.

 Sales operations that run this way can make some salespeople look like rockstars while others struggle to keep up on their sales quota.
 It also increases the odds of risk for customers to find out what others are paying and to measure the consistency in price.

 You can avoid all of this with pricebooks.